-Clone Zenko's Cloudserver, install all dependencies and start the service:
+Clone Zenko's CloudServer, install all dependencies and start the service:

 '''

 $ git clone https://github.com/scality/cloudserver

 $ cd cloudserver

-$ npm install
+$ yarn install

-$ npm start
+$ yarn start

 '''

-Tip: Some optional dependencies may fail, resulting in you seeing NPM WARN messages; these can safely be ignored.
+Tip: Some optional dependencies may fail, resulting in you seeing yarn WARN messages; these can safely be ignored.
 Refer to the User documentation for all available options.